-According to Don Mattheisen’s Menotomy Rocks Park; A Centennial History, this woodland park in the midst of a dense grid of small yards was once called “Devils Den.”
+According to Don Mattheisen’s Menotomy Rocks Park; A Centennial History, this woodland park in the midst of a dense grid of small yards in Arlington, Massachusetts, USA was once called “Devils Den.”
 Transforming its tangled woods with looming granite outcrops and a swamp into a usable park required considerable will, expense and effort.
 When muck and leaves began to fill the pond, the town once again secured funds to dredge it out and installed aeration devices.

 It was particularly colorful when I began my frequent walks there last October.
 The ducks seemed to follow me.
 Perhaps they were only looking for handouts.
 I preferred to think they knew I cared about them.
 A few stayed through the winter as the paths became slick with compacted snow.